 Complementary and Alternative Medicine

+The 2016 CDC Guideline for Prescribing Opioids for Chronic Pain and the 2019 Pain Management Best Practices Inter-Agency Task Force Report [PDF - 5.7 MB] includes strong recommendations to clinicians to utilize non-pharmacologic integrative approaches, such as acupuncture, as first-line treatment for the management of both acute and chronic pain.
+These practices are also included in the IHS Opioid Stewardship workbook [PDF - 1.1 MB].
 Many people use health care approaches considered to be outside of mainstream Western or conventional medicine for specific conditions, overall health maintenance, and/or well-being, often along with conventional treatments.
 The boundaries between complementary and conventional medicine often overlap and change over time.
 For example, guided imagery and massage, both once considered complementary or alternative, are used regularly in some hospitals to help with pain management.
 Other approaches include deep breathing, yoga, tai chi, qigong, chiropractic or osteopathic manipulation, meditation, special diets, homeopathy, and progressive relaxation.
 The NIH's National Center for Complementary and Integrative Health (NCCIH) generally uses the term "complementary health approaches" when discussing these practice approaches as well as other non-pharmaceutical products used for various health conditions, such as essential oils, sage, etc.

 - Manipulation of joints and bones